 What is Flint Glass?

-Flint glass contains lead oxide, which gives it a high refractive index and a sparkling appearance.
+Flint glass contains a lead oxide, which gives it a high refractive index and a sparkling appearance.
 Flint glass was first developed in the 17th century in England when powdered flint was used to increase the quality of blown glass.
 It quickly became popular due to its clarity and brilliance.

 Flint glass is commonly used for making optical lenses, crystal glassware, and decorative objects.
 It’s known for its high durability and resistance to scratches, making it a desirable material for long-lasting products.
 Due to its unique properties, flint glass remains popular in various industries.